ahunt/incolata/README.md

    ```

 > [!NOTE]
-> Not all Serial->USB adapters appear to work on OSX.
-My FTDI FT232R-based
+> Some but not all Serial->USB adapters work out of the OSX.
+My (possibly fake)
-> adapter does work, my Aten adapter does not work and the driver situation is
+> FTDI FT232R-based adapter does work, whereas Aten requires you to install a
-> unclear.
+> driver (untested).

 ## Architecture